kensho-technologies/spglobal-agent-skills/README.md

 The LLM-ready API is easy to integrate in Claude or other applications via its MCP server.
 Follow [these steps](https://docs.kensho.com/llmreadyapi/mcp/third-party/claude) to set it up.

-### In Codex
-This repository includes Codex plugin metadata so the full S&P Global plugin can be installed as a local Codex plugin.
-The repo-local marketplace lives at `.agents/plugins/marketplace.json`, and its `spglobal-plugin` entry points to `./plugins/spglobal-plugin`.

-The plugin manifest is located at `plugins/spglobal-plugin/.codex-plugin/plugin.json`.
-It declares the bundled skills in `./skills/` and the S&P Global MCP server configuration in `./.mcp.json`.

-To use it in Codex:

-1. Open this repository in Codex.
-1. Install the local `spglobal-plugin` entry from the repo marketplace.
-1. Authenticate with your S&P Global credentials when the MCP server prompts you.
-1. Ask Codex for the workflow you need, such as "Generate a business development tearsheet for Palantir," "Give me an earnings preview for Salesforce," or "Create a Capital IQ Excel model for NVIDIA."

 ### In Cowork
 You'll need a paid Claude plan (Pro, Max, Team, or Enterprise) and the Claude Desktop app for macOS or Windows.